 Vigils held across U.S. for nonbinary Oklahoma teen who died following school bathroom fight

-EDMOND, O.K.- Vigils were held across the country for Nex Benedict, a nonbinary teenager who died one day after a fight in a high school bathroom.
+EDMOND, Oklahoma - Vigils were held across the country for Nex Benedict, a nonbinary teenager who died one day after a fight in a high school bathroom.

 More than two dozen people gathered at an Oklahoma church for the vigil at All Saints Episcopal Church in McAlester which was organized by the McAlester Rainbow Connection.
 It was one of two Friday night in Oklahoma, the first of more than a dozen vigils scheduled nationwide through Monday.